 In 2017, the Board approved the remuneration of a director and shareholder, for services as interim CEO provided to the Company in addition to his role as director.
-As at June 30, 2023, the entire \$75,000 amount remained unpaid and was included in trade and other payables.
-In the fourth quarter of 2023, the amount was forgiven by the director and shareholder and recorded as a reduction of general and administration salaries and benefits.
+In the nine-months ended September 30, 2023, the entire \$75,000 amount was forgiven by the director and shareholder and recorded as a reduction of general and administration salaries and benefits.